Postnatal Depression

 A therapist is impartial and removed from the situation; this can be a huge relief.
 Therapy is a safe space in which you can be honest without fear of reaction or judgement.
 You will be able to discuss your situation and understand your present feelings better, perhaps through exploring painful issues from the past (psychodynamic), your relationships with others (interpersonal therapy), or maybe by working with your current thoughts and learning to manage them (cognitive behavioural therapy).

-You may find working with a couple’s counsellor with your partner could benefit your relationship if you have been strained by the impact of postnatal depression.
+You may find working with a couples counsellor with your partner could benefit your relationship if you have been strained by the impact of postnatal depression.
 Couples therapy can help you both find ways to communicate with one another effectively and supportively.

-How to help a friend with postnatal depression
+Helping a friend with postnatal depression